miikaah/repox/README.md

 ## Building

-Install Zig (0.13.0) from https://ziglang.org/download/ and run
+Install Zig (0.13.0) from https://ziglang.org/download/.
+The OS `libc` library needs to be available.
+Follow the OS's instructions on how to install it.

+To build run

 ```sh
 zig build
 ```

-the binary can be found in `/zig-out/bin`
+The compiled binary can be found in `/zig-out/bin`